mahadeva-shindhe/DevOpsPractice/README.md

 3. Status - automatically generated and added by Kuberentes(desired state, actual state, used for self healing of cluster).
 Status data is in etcd. etcd holds the current status of any K8s component

+#### YAML configuration file
+- human friendly data serialization standard for all programming lanaguages
+- syntax: strict indentation
+- store the config file with your code or own git repository

+##### Blueprint for pods:
+Template has it's own metadata and spec section and applies to pod

+Layers of Abstraction:
+Deployment manage Pods
+ReplicaSet manages

+#### Connecting Deployments to Service to Pods  (Labels & Selectors & Ports)

+##### Connecting Deployment to Pods
+- any key-value pair for component
+- Pods get the label through the template blueprint
+- this label is matched by the selector

+##### Connecting Services to Deployments
+The selector spec.selector.app should match to deployment metadata.labels.app and spec.template.metadata.labels.app

+##### Ports in Service and Pod
+The service's ports.targetPort should match to containerPort for Pod.
+Each Pod has containerPort and Service has port with Protocol.